zloe/ioBroker.idm-multitalent_002/README.md

 ## idm-multitalent_002 adapter for ioBroker
 Read sensor data and read and write settings of a iDM heatpump with multitalent.002 control.

-Currently following versions are supported:
+Currently following versions are supported (if your version is not listed but you are interested please contact me):
 * TERRA050701  - idm701 (idm701100)... mostly supported, one installation, running since April 6th, 2022
 * TERRA061001  - idm712 (idm712100)... supported, one experimental installation
 * EVR-II071102 - idm750 (idm750100)... experimentally, no known installation, issues with data definitions